• Skincare

 So wear, swap and repeat.

-What about you?
-What are your secret tricks on how to walk in heels?
+What are your secret tricks for mastering how to walk in heels?
+Share your tips in the comments below!

 Thanks for all your lovely tips.
 I just stumbled across your blog and enjoyed many of your other articles.